Bubka/2FAuth-Docs/public/getting-started/config/env-vars.md

 :::env-var-dl-wrapper

 Description
-:   The web address (URL) of your 2FAuth instance, e.g. `https://2fauth.mydomain.com`
+:   The main public address of your 2FAuth instance, e.g. `https://2fauth.mydomain.com`

     !!!primary
-    Ensure the value you set uses the `https` scheme when 2FAuth is reached through a secure connection !!!
+    Ensure the value you set uses the `https` scheme when 2FAuth is reached through a secure connection.
+    !!!

     !!!primary
-    If a custom port is used, it must be appended to the URL: `https://2fauth.mydomain.com:8001` !!!
+    If a custom port is used, append it to the URL: `https://2fauth.mydomain.com:8001` !!!

     !!!warning
-    This __must__ match your instance's external address (the location in your browser address bar) otherwise you'll get a blank page or [WebAuthn](/security/authentication/webauthn/) authentication won't work.
+    The 2FAuth web app can be accessed through alternative addresses, such as `https://192.168.1.15`, but some features such as link generation, [SSO redirection](/security/authentication/sso/) or [WebAuthn](/security/authentication/webauthn/) authentication won't work.
+For all features to be operational, `APP_URL` __must__ match the public URL used to access your 2FAuth instance.
     !!!

 Default value